 Then at the end of university it all fell to shit.
-The relationship ended, I was forced to move out of my home, and the community that meant so much to me dissolved as various people returned to their original hometowns, disappeared into families, or threw themselves into anti-social jobs.
-I was flung from my education into a world that had no interest in my qualifications, where my pathetic experience and belief that things would just "happen" for me gave me very little in the way of prospects.
+The relationship ended (albeit perfectly amicably), I was forced to move out of my home, and the community that meant so much to me dissolved as various people returned to their original hometowns, disappeared into families, or threw themselves into anti-social jobs.
+I was flung from my education into a world that had no interest in my qualifications, where my pathetic experience and belief that things would just “happen” for me gave me very little in the way of prospects.

-I fell back on old habits, letting myself behave like nothing really mattered anymore, letting myself crawl back under the largely self-imposed weight that had slowed me down and messed me up before.
+I fell back on old habits, letting myself behave like nothing really mattered any more, letting myself crawl back under the largely self-imposed weight that had slowed me down and messed me up before.
 I saw no permanence to anything.
-I hadn't decided on a way out, but I knew that it was all going to end soon.
+I hadn’t decided on a way out, but I knew that it was all going to end soon.
 I had simply given up.

 I don’t even remember why or how, but I stumbled upon a video of Henry Rollins from a show recorded many years earlier.
 In his closing words he reflected on the still unsolved murder of best friend and roadie Joe Cole, on the significance of life- all life, and what a tragedy it is to waste it.

 The message wasn’t new to me, but the attitude was.
 You can’t be cuddled and coddled out of a deep depression.
 Henry’s suggestion that to waste or throw away a life is the most selfish and ungrateful thing imaginable pierced through the dark clouds and other shit metaphors that surrounded me.
 I related to it like no other.
 Perhaps it was something to do with sharing in a certain angriness of spirit.
 It was a much-needed kick in the face.